 SPECIFIC PROBLEMS – WALLPAPER

-The second method is to get double sided sticky tape or wire netting or Prickler wall strips and put these on the floor, where the cat’s back legs are while it scratches.
+Get double sided sticky tape or wire netting or Prickler wall strips and put these on the floor, where the cat’s back legs are while it scratches.
 (You can’t really put this on the wall!)
 Thus the cat won’t be able to stand in the place and therefore cannot scratch.
 You MUST provide an alternative scratching area otherwise it will just scratch on wallpaper elsewhere.

 SPECIFIC PROBLEMS – WOODEN FURNITURE